umschlag/umschlag-ui/README.md

 **This project is under heavy development, it's not in a working state yet!**

+Within this repository we are building the web interface for our [Umschlag API](https://github.com/umschlag/umschlag-api) server, for further information take a look at our [documentation](https://umschlag.tech).

-Where does this name come from or what does it mean?
-It's quite simple, it's one german word for transshipment, I thought it's a good match as it is related to containers and a harbor.
+*Where does this name come from or what does it mean?
+It's quite simple, it's one german word for transshipment, I thought it's a good match as it is related to containers and a harbor.*

-Within this repository we are building the web interface for our [Umschlag API](https://github.com/umschlag/umschlag-api) server, for further information take a look at our [documentation](https://umschlag.webhippie.de).
+## Install

+You can download prebuilt binaries from the GitHub releases or from our [download site](http://dl.umschlag.tech/ui).
+You are a Mac user?
+Just take a look at our [homebrew formula](https://github.com/umschlag/homebrew-umschlag).

 ## Build